BlueBrain/BluePyOpt/README.md

 Cloud infrastructure
 ====================

-We provide instruction on how to set up an optimisation environment on cloud infrastructure or cluster computers [here](https://github.com/BlueBrain/BluePyOpt/tree/master/cloud-config)
+We provide instructions on how to set up an optimisation environment on cloud infrastructure or cluster computers [here](https://github.com/BlueBrain/BluePyOpt/tree/master/cloud-config)